testingisdocumenting/webtau/webtau-docs/webtau/groovy-specific-runner/test-metadata.md

 # Specifying Test Metadata

-To attach custom meta data to a test use `metadata` from `WebTauGroovyDsl`
+To attach custom metadata to a test use `metadata` from `WebTauGroovyDsl`

-:include-file: scenarios/concept/metadataRaw.groovy { title: "attach test metadata" }
+:include-file: scenarios/concept/metadataRaw.groovy { title: "test metadata", commentsType: "inline" }

+`metadata` can be called multiple times outside of `scenario`.
+It will be applied to all the scenarios below.

+:include-file: scenarios/concept/metadataRawTopLevelOverrides.groovy { title: "multiple top-level metadata", commentsType: "inline" }

+Unlike previous example, "team B" will be set for scenario "three" and "four".

-# Meta Data Encapsulation
+# Metadata Encapsulation

 You can encapsulate repeated metadata into a separate file.